 - The first, and most essential way, as we discussed in the first article, is to study, learn, and obey God’s Word [the Bible].

 - The second way is to receive the Baptism in the Holy Spirit, which is explained here.

 - The third way is to Love the Truth of Scripture and maintain honesty with ourselves and with Yahuwah, as we have discussed here in this article.

-As we saw in our first article “4 Keys to Discerning the Guidance of the Holy Spirit”, the Holy Spirit’s guidance comes to us in order to reveal to us the light of Father’s pathway, so that we can freely choose to walk in His ways — His statutes, judgments, and commandments.
+As we saw in our first article “4 Keys to Discerning the Guidance of the Holy Spirit”, the Holy Spirit’s guidance comes to us in order to reveal the light of Father’s pathway, and so that we will have His strength to choose to walk in His ways — His statutes, judgments, and commandments.

-Sometimes all we need to do is take a ‘baby step’ in obeying Father’s WORD, and then He will supply us with even more grace and understanding.
+Sometimes all we need to do is take a ‘baby step’ in obeying Father’s WORD.
+He will then supply us with even more grace and understanding.